 Submission Instructions

-CLEF 2026 features two kinds of submissions:
+CLEF 2026 features multiple kinds of submissions:

 • Conference Papers, peer-reviewed articles published in the Springer Lecture Notes in Computer Science (LNCS) series.